KostyaIsupov/AndroidCommandLineToolsInstaller/README.md

 2. Open this program.<br>
 3. Add it to path.<br>

-There we're some problems when I wanted to do this automatically.
-So, here's how you add it to PATH.
+It's reccomended that you add it to PATH.

-Firstly, what is path?
-Path is an enviroment variable that contains a list of folders, files of which you can use EVERYWHERE.

 3.1.
 Search Enviroment Variables in Start menu.<br>
 3.2.
 Go here:<br>